 The course is delivered face to face in a workshop over 7 days.
 The assessment will cover both theoretical knowledge and a practical demonstration.
 Successful participants will receive:

-- Nationally Recognised Statement of Attainment to perform rigging at a basic level and to perform dogging
+- Nationally Recognised Statement of Attainment to perform rigging work at a basic level and to perform dogging

 - High-Risk Work Licence issued by WorkSafe WA.